 - Mindfulness practices to do throughout the month

 - Handouts and resources to visually guide you each week.

-Upon registration, you will receive a conference call number and special code to access the class.
+Upon registration, you will receive the links to access the class.
 Handouts and texts will be sent to you in advance of each class.
-You will also receive directions to join the private Facebook group just for this class and where the handouts will also be on file.
+You will also receive directions to join the private Facebook group just for this class.

 FOR MORE INFORMATION: Email Rabbi Jill Zimmerman email@example.com

 Here is a sampling of the comments from people who participated in Spiritual Preparation for the High Holy Days.

 “Your class has been a priceless gift.
 It is like receiving my life back.”